bneidlinger/road_mapper/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📊 Performance
+## Performance

 Road Mapper is optimized for handling large transportation networks:

-- Canvas-based rendering for smooth performance
+- SVG-based rendering with hardware acceleration
+- Visibility culling removes off-screen elements
+- Level-of-detail system reduces complexity at low zoom
+- Event batching prevents excessive updates
-- Efficient spatial indexing for element selection
+- Efficient element reuse and caching
-- Minimal redraws using dirty rectangle tracking
-- Lightweight with zero runtime dependencies

-## 🛡️ Security
+## Security

 - No external dependencies reduces attack surface
 - Client-side only - your designs never leave your device
 - Content Security Policy ready
 - Regular security audits

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by SimCity's road tools
 - Built with modern web standards
-- Developed with ❤️ for urban planners and game developers
+- Developed for urban planners and game developers

 ---